2.1. Tensors, Shapes, and DTypes

 tensor2dPadToandtensor2dPadRightfor ragged inputs that you intend to pad, -

-tensorDynNDwhen you want a dynamic wrapper rather than a static shape index.
+tensorDynNDwhen you want a dynamic container rather than a static shape index.

 The relevant design note is that TorchLean does not force every input format to be perfectly typed at the boundary.
 Instead, it lets you choose between: